rfmiotto/react-use-draggable-scroll/README.md

 All you have to do is to create a reference to the wrapping div and pass it as parameter to to the useDraggable hook.
 The hook is totally unstyled.
 You can use any library of your choice to style the div and the child components as you would normally do.
 In the example below, we use TailwindCSS to illustrate.

-It is important to set `overflow-x: scroll;` property in the CSS of the wrapping div.
+Just recapping some basics of CSS that you will probably use along with this hook: It is important to set `overflow-x: scroll;` property in the CSS of the wrapping div to create the scroll (same goes for y-direction, if that is your case).
+To prevent a flex item from growing or shrinking, use the CSS property `flex: none;`.

 **In Javascript:**